 Weakening demand played a crucial role in undermining Saudi Arabia's efforts to shore up the oil price between 1982 and 1985 by reducing oil supply.
-The fact that other OPEC members undercut the official OPEC price in the1982-85 period appears consistent with the view that, in the absence of effective monitoring and punishment, cash-starved oil producing countries (such as Iraq and Iran) had an incentive to undercut the cartel price in order to increase current revenue.
+The fact that other OPEC members undercut the official OPEC price in 1982-1985 appears consistent with the view that, in the absence of effective monitoring and punishment, cash-starved oil-producing countries (such as Iraq and Iran) had an incentive to undercut the cartel price in order to increase current revenue.
 At the same time, competition from other oil producers increased.
-By the early 1980s, a large number of new oil suppliers such as Egypt, Angola, Malaysia, China, Norway and the U.K. had entered the market in response to the unusually high oil prices of the 1970s, while existing producers including the U.S. (Alaska), Mexico, and the U.S.S.R. had invested in new capacity and expanded oil production.
-By 1982, less than 50 percent of world oil was supplied by OPEC, compared with two thirds in 1977 (see Skeet (1988), p.
+By the early 1980s, a large number of new oil suppliers such as Egypt, Angola, Malaysia, China, Norway, and the United Kingdom had entered the market in response to the unusually high oil prices of the 1970s, while existing producers including the United States (Alaska), Mexico, and the USSR had invested in new capacity and expanded oil production.
+By 1982, less than half of world oil was supplied by OPEC, compared with two-thirds in 1977 (see Skeet, 1988, p.
 201).
 The resulting downward pressure on oil prices is consistent with the predictions of the Hotelling model with capacity constraints.

-We do not attempt to address in this paper the reasons for the long delay in the decline of oil prices - both in the mid-1970s and in the early 1980s - after the initial monetary expansion was reversed.
-Although the sharp oil price increases in the 1970s came on the heels of shifts in the demand for oil that - in our view - were directly or indirectly fueled by monetary expansion, OPEC seems to have been adept at restraining official price cutting even in the presence of significant excess capacity.
+We do not attempt to address in this paper the reasons for the long delay in the decline of oil prices-both in the mid-1970s and in the early 1980s-after the initial monetary expansion was reversed.
+Although the sharp oil price increases in the 1970s came on the heels of shifts in the demand for oil that-in our view-were directly or indirectly fueled by monetary expansion, OPEC seems to have been adept at restraining official price cutting even in the presence of significant excess capacity.
 Figure 8 shows that other industrial commodity prices dropped sharply in response to recessions and higher real interest rates, as theory would suggest.
-Oil prices, however, remained at a much higher level than other commodity prices during 1974-78 and again during 1981-1985.
-This differential response after the onset of the 1974/75 and 1981/82 recessions is suggestive of the use of OPEC market power to prop up oil prices.
-As Nordhaus (1980, pp. 367) notes, in periods of excess demand, there is little OPEC can do (or would want for U.S. naval patrols in the Gulf in March 1987 to protect its oil tankers (see Yergin 1991, p.
+Oil prices, however, remained at a much higher level than

+31. Examples include the Israeli attack on an Iraqi nuclear reactor in June 1981; a state of near-war between Israel and Syria from April to July 1981 (see Skeet, 1988, p.
+181); the invasion of Lebanon by Israel in June 1982; the Iranian Ramadan offensive against Iraq in July 1982 (see Yergin, 1992, p.
+764); Iran's threat in July 1983 to blockade the Straits of Hormuz (see Terzian, 1985, p.
+323); suicide attacks on the U.S. and French headquarters in Lebanon in October 1983 (see Skeet 1988, p.
+197); the tanker war in the Gulf in February-April 1984, during which at least eleven tankers and the major Iranian oil terminal were hit (see Terzian, 1985, p.
+327; Yergin, 1992, p.
+743); the Iranian capture of the Fao Peninsula in the southeastern corner of Iraq in February 1986, followed by Iranian artillery and missile attacks on Kuwait's oil ports and Iranian naval attacks on Kuwaiti shipping; the Kuwaiti request for U.S. naval patrols in the Gulf in March 1987 to protect its oil tankers (see Yergin, 1992, p.
 765); the Iraqi missile attack on the U.S.S.
-Stark during the tanker war in May 1987 resulting in the deaths of 36 sailors; and the downing of an Iranian airliner by U.S. forces in the Gulf in July 1988 following skirmishes with Iranian patrols (see Yergin 1991, p.
+Stark during the tanker war in May 1987, resulting in the deaths of 36 sailors; and the downing of an Iranian airliner by U.S. forces in the Gulf in July 1988 following skirmishes with Iranian patrols (see Yergin, 1992, p.
 766).